-William Marsh Rice University, more commonly known as Rice University, is a relatively young university; founded in 1912, it’s the second-youngest top 20 school in the U.S. Rice University ties also with Cornell for the 17th best school in the United States.
+William Marsh Rice University, more commonly known as Rice University, is a relatively young university; founded in 1912.
 Here is everything you need to know about Rice!

 Where is Rice University?

 Rice is located on a 300-acre campus in the heart of Houston, Texas, the fourth largest city in America.
-Houston is an incredibly diverse city whose residents speak 145 languages total.
-Rice is connected to the rest of Houston via metro, but students don’t have to venture far to get a brief escape from campus; Rice Village is a nearby shopping district where students can shop, eat, or simply people watch.
+Houston is an incredibly diverse city, with residents that speak 145 different languages.
+Rice is connected to the rest of Houston via metro, but students don’t have to venture far to briefly escape campus; Rice Village is a nearby shopping district where students can shop, eat, or people watch.
 Another way students connect with the surrounding area is through Passport to Houston, which gives students unlimited free access to zoos and museums.